meltyourface/blank/posts/Club-or-staff/Chakra-Planet-Correspondences-A-New-Perspective-for-Energy-Healing/index.md

 3. **Additional Celestial Bodies**:

-Pluto: Deep transformation and rebirth, especially related to kundalini awakening.
+**Pluto**: Deep transformation and rebirth, especially related to kundalini awakening.

-Moons: Emotional fluctuations and reflections of inner realms.
+**Moons**: Emotional fluctuations and reflections of inner realms.

 Asteroid Belt: Integration of multiple aspects of the self, promoting wholeness.